 You can easily access this post at any time by clicking on "Tip Time" on the sidebar.

-*If you are a Princess Auto shopper (opening Spring 2017 in Fredericton) you might want to pick up one of their rotary cutters.
+* If you are a Princess Auto shopper (now open in Fredericton, near Costco) you might want to pick up one of their rotary cutters.
 It may not be quite as sturdy as an Olfa or Fiskars, but for under $7.00 it would be great for crafting, cutting paper, etc. For that price, worth it just for the blade!
 It is a standard size, 45mm blade. ~ Marj D.

 * Many useful items for our sewing spaces can be found at retail outlets other than fabric shops and quilt shops.
 Jane gave us an impressive list of things she buys at "other" stores, for use while sewing/quilting such as: cording from a fishing supplies store, tips for ends of cording, heat shrink tubing and dental picks from Princess Auto, and large clips for holding your quilt on a frame from the Dollar Store.
 She also reminded us that clear nailpolish will work if you are out of Fray Check. ~ Jane G.

 * Insul-Bright is a product now available locally which is great for use in potholders, oven mitts, hot pads and even placemats!
 It is a poly batting with an insulating metalized film layer. ~ Deanna M.

 * Stencils/templates are now available for marking grids!
 Gail showed us a stencil for marking multiple parallel lines without moving the stencil.
 It would work well for marking cross-hatching.